 Our hike starts from our base on a beautiful beach.
 Anything not needed will be left in our secure room on the beach.

-After a nice hike we refresh by snorkeling in the open Mediterranean through scattered islands.
-The seabed is made up mostly of beautiful rock formations, seagrass and sand where we find many species of fish, octopus, moray eels and sometimes some huge shoals of sea bream and barracuda.
-On arrival back at our base, we will enjoy lunch consisting of freshly made sandwiches and fruit.
+After a nice hike, we refresh by snorkeling in the open Mediterranean through scattered islands.
+The seabed is made up mostly of beautiful rock formations, seagrass, and sand where we find many species of fish, octopus, moray eels and sometimes some huge shoals of sea bream and barracuda.
+On arrival back at our base, we will enjoy lunch consisting of freshly made sandwiches.

 Hurry! most of our tours sell out!